jikurata/html-parser/README.md

 ## Version Log
 ---
+**v.0.0.4**
+- Fixed an issue that prevented htmldocument from updating its contents
+- Refactored appendChild and prependChild to be available in ParsedElement
+- htmldocument's replaceChild, appendChild, and prependChild methods now invoke its fragment's methods
+- TODO: Implement a clone method for ParsedElement

 **v.0.0.3**
 - Fixed an issue that caused textContent and innerHTML to return an empty string when multiple distinct tags were involved
 - !doctype is now recognized as a void tag